microsoft/fluentui/rfcs/convergence/native-element-props.md

 - All native props are forwarded to the primary slot, _except_ `className` and `style`.
 - The `className` and `style` props are _always_ forwarded to the `root` slot.
 - Both `root` and the primary slot are exposed as props:
-  - For the `root` slot, all native props can be set on the slot.
+  - For the `root` slot, all native props _except_ `className` and `style` can be set on the slot.
+It also doesn't accept shorthands (because overriding the root in this way doesn't make sense).
   - For the primary slot, only `className` and `style` can be set on the slot.
 - The primary slot is intrinsic to the component, and is part of how it works.
 Users cannot designate a different slot as primary.